taw/stone-age-simulator/attempt_02/README.md

 * 02 - mixed tribe is the only one that always survives
 * 03 - every tribe survives if they're guaranteed some space
 * 04 - mixed tribe kills everyone even if there's guaranteed biomes
+* 05 - both mixed and adaptive survive; adaptive has extreme job swings